Morgan Stanley, Citigroup settle brokerage dispute

-Morgan Stanley (MS.N) and Citigroup Inc (C.N) have agreed to value their brokerage joint venture at $13.5 billion, settling a months-long dispute that notches a victory for Morgan Stanley.
+Morgan Stanley (MS.N) and Citigroup Inc (C.N) have agreed to value their brokerage joint venture at $13.5 billion (8.4 billion pounds), settling a months-long dispute in a victory for Morgan Stanley.

-The figure is far lower than the value Citigroup had assigned to the Morgan Stanley Smith Barney business on its balance sheet, and as a result Citigroup will take a $2.9 billion non-cash charge against earnings in the third quarter.
+The figure is far lower than a $22 billion price tag that Citigroup had originally placed on the Morgan Stanley Smith Barney business, and is expected to create a noncash charge against earnings for the bank.

+But the agreement also allows both banks to put the valuation dispute behind them and move forward with plans to fully transfer the brokerage to Morgan Stanley over time.

+Both stocks rose on the news.
+Citigroup shares were up 2.4 percent at $32.58, and Morgan Stanley shares were up 3.3 percent at $17.15 on Tuesday afternoon on the New York Stock Exchange.

 Morgan Stanley Smith Barney is the biggest brokerage in the United States with nearly 17,000 financial advisers and $1.71 trillion in assets.

-Both stocks rose on the news.
-Citigroup shares were up 2.5 percent at $32.64, and Morgan Stanley shares were up 3.3 percent at $17.16 on Tuesday afternoon on the New York Stock Exchange.

-The outcome of the dispute was keenly awaited by Wall Street because the decision could shed light on future profitability of the brokerage industry, which has been suffering through low interest rates and weak trading activity for some time.

-Under terms of the agreement, Morgan Stanley will buy another 14 percent of Morgan Stanley Smith Barney now and will buy Citigroup's remaining 35 percent stake by June 1, 2015.
+Under terms of the agreement, Morgan Stanley will buy another 14 percent of Morgan Stanley Smith Barney now, and will buy Citigroup's remaining 35 percent stake by June 1, 2015.
 Each transaction will be based on the $13.5 billion valuation, and client deposits will be transferred to Morgan Stanley at no premium.

-The deal is subject to regulatory approval.
+The deal, which is subject to regulatory approval, is expected to lead to a noncash charge against earnings for Citigroup, to reflect a writedown of the business.
+But it removes a question mark for both banks, which agreed to the joint venture in 2009 in the wake of the financial crisis.

+Morgan Stanley, the majority owner of the business, had always expected to buy out Citigroup, but it was unclear how much it would have to pay.

 "As we have shown, the more we put the past behind us, the more we can focus on our future, which is in the core businesses in Citicorp," Citigroup Chief Executive Vikram Pandit said in a statement.